SchulzLab/OntologyEval/README.md

 !
 [Example boxplot] [README_Figure.png]

 ## Generating Manuscript Figures
 We provide all generated result files and R-Code to recreate the main and supplementary Figures included in the manuscript.
-To generate the Figures *ggplot2* needs to be installed.
+To generate the Figures, the R-packages *ggplot2*, *ggpubr*, and *gridExtra* need to be installed.

 Enter the folder *Figures*:

 	cd Figures